gaehlerm/SoftwareEngineering/README.md

 Delaying this decision would be a bad idea.
 Switch case selections should be resolved as soon as possible.
 There will be one place in your code where the user (or you) selects the kind of database he wants to use.
 Create the corresponding reder object right away.
 Dependency injection is the way to do it and it prevents you from writing really bad code.

+DI is very similar to the strategy pattern.
+The main difference being what you want to achieve.
+DI is mostly used for testing meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.

+## Summary

 Now don’t worry if you haven’t understood everything.
 I just explained very briefly dependency injection, faking, mocking etc., which are all fairly advanced topics.
 I just hope you got some of the basic ideas I tried to explain here.
 They can be useful and the ideas behind them are very important.
-In fact, these ideas are that important that you’re going to see them again in the section on the strategy design pattern. // or should I remove the design patterns?
+In fact, these ideas are so important that you’re going to see the DI again in the section on the strategy design pattern. // or should I remove the design patterns?

 As always, many books only focus on OO programming.
 They only explain dependency injection for classes.
-However, having classes is not a strict requirement for dependency injection.
-You can also pass different functions as function arguments in those programming languages supporting function pointers or duck typing.
+However, having classes is not a strict requirement for dependency injection or the strategy pattern.
+You can also pass different function objects as function arguments in those programming languages supporting function pointers or duck typing.
 This has the advantage that you don’t have to deal with base classes and so on.
 It’s just not used that often because usually you want to inject complicated objects and function pointers can only be used for simple objects.
-Though generally I would recommend using dependency injection instead of using function objects.
+Though generally I would recommend using dependency injection with classes instead of injecting function objects.
 Simply because it can be used in all major programming languages the same way and you don’t have to learn anything additional right now.

-//here I have to write about spys, mocks, fakes, stubs, etc!
-See clean craftmanship, p.118

 So far for the technical implementation and the introduction to mocking.
 But the real problem is only to come once again.
 The question is how and what to test.
 Apparently, it’s no solution to write a complete database simulation every time it is needed.
 This is not only a hell lot of work.
 It also makes the code rigid. // and now what...?